pierrebaudot/infotopopy/docs/basic_methods.rst

 provide a faithfull estimate, to avoid the sampling problem also called "curse of dimension".
 The command "entropy_simplicial_lanscape" also computes the maximal dimension above which the estimation becomes too inacurate and shall not be interpreted.
 This is explained in more details in the section "curse_of_dimension_and_statistical_dependencies_test".

+Now, let's have a look at the statistical dependencies structures in the dataset by computing the Mutual-Information lanscapes which principle is depicted in the preceding and that basically plots k-dimensional multivariate Mutual Informations (:math:`I_k`) in the same way as Entropy Landscapes. :math:`I_k` are alternated functions

 This concludes our introduction to basic infotopo usage -- hopefully this